gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/eip1155-based-nft-transfer-example.md

 Once the transaction is verified and included in a block, the token will be transferred to the same account on Ethereum that called the `safeTransferFrom`/`safeBatchTransferFrom`method.

-## :bridge\_at\_night:-> Ethereum to xDai
+## :bridge\_at\_night:-> Ethereum to Gnosis Chain

 The following process is similar to the above using Etherscan rather than BlockScout to write transactions.
-You will not need to manually execute on the xDai side, it is automated when bridging NFTs from Ethereum to xDai.
+You will not need to manually execute on the Gnosis Chain side, it is automated when bridging NFTs from Ethereum to Gnosis Chain.

 ## 1) Locate your NFT

 Etherscan does not provide a simple way to discover EIP1155 tokens owned by a particular account.
 So, you either need to know the address of the token contract initially deployed on the Mainnet or, in the case of bridged tokens, use the NFT OmniBridge to discover the address of the bridged token contract.

 1. Open the **Read as Proxy** tab of the NFT OmniBridge contract: [https://etherscan.io/address/0x6C8d0AFDDBD29a0954feEB73904923fC8f73C480#readProxyContract](https://etherscan.io/address/0x6C8d0AFDDBD29a0954feEB73904923fC8f73C480#readProxyContract).
-2. Using the address of the token contract on the xDai chain, it is possible to call the  `bridgedTokenAddress` method and enter the address of the token contract on the xDai chain here.
+2. Using the address of the token contract on the Gnosis Chain, it is possible to call the  `bridgedTokenAddress` method and enter the address of the token contract on the Gnosis Chain here.
 3. Press the **Query** button.
 4. Press the address of the bridged token contract that appears in the response.
 Then go to the **Write Contract** / **Write as Proxy** tab in the **Contract** section.